XetaIO/Xetaravel-local/README.md

 # Xetaravel Local
-A  simple package that regroup all tools to work in locak environment.
+A  simple package that regroup all tools to work in local environment.